ydushyant64/Complete-Partial-degradation-of-Laminate/README.md

-# Complete-Partial-degradation-of-Laminate
-Developed MATLAB codes for simulating complete and partial degradation of glass epoxy laminates under combined me- chanical and hygro-thermal loading conditions

-# omechanical and Hygro-Thermal Degradation of Composite Laminates in MATLAB
+# Mechanical and Hygro-Thermal Degradation of Composite Laminates in MATLAB

 This repository contains MATLAB scripts for analyzing the progressive failure of composite laminates under mechanical and hygro-thermal loads.
 The project implements two distinct degradation models—**Complete Degradation** and **Partial Degradation**—to simulate how a glass/epoxy laminate behaves as its individual layers (plies) begin to fail.